mrinaljain/Javascript-A-Z-notes/A/array-methods/array_methods.md

 ```

 ### shift
-Removes the first element from an array and returns it.
+Removes the first element from an array and returns remover value.
 If the array is empty, undefined is returned and the array is not modified.
+- returns removed value
+- changes the orignal array
 ```
 ```
 ### unshift